Image of Georg Kalus

 entryPoint: web

-The last piece of configuration is to add an environment file .env with the variables used in the compose file for the domain.
+Now we have all the necessary information available.
+The last piece of configuration is to add an environment file .env with the variables used in the compose file and in the Traefik configuration.

 .env